JiFish/artemis/README.md

     - *start* the position of the first value to read.
 If omitted 0 is used.
     - *end* the position of the last value to read.
 If omitted, the rest of the file is read.
 - **FILEREAD** variable[, variable$]... - Read variables retrieved by **FILEIN**.
 This command works exactly the same way as the **READ** command.
+- **UNLINK** fn$ - Delete the file specified by *fn$*.
+Extension must be included.
+This command fails silently if the file does not exist, or otherwise cannot be removed.

+TIP: Datafiles are simply json text files, allowing easy creation outside of Artemis.

 ### Music